Professional Bail Bonds in Santa Ana, CA

 Dealing with an arrest?
 The bail bondsmen at Alvarado Bail Bonds can help you get out of jail after an arrest quickly and affordably.
 We know that this can be a difficult time for you and your family, which is why we always treat our clients with the respect and courtesy they deserve.
 In addition, our professional staff keeps all of your personal information confidential.
-So when you or someone you know needs reliable bail bond services in Santa Ana, CA, be sure to call (888) 866-8376.
+So when you or someone you know needs reliable bail bond services in Santa Ana, CA, or anywhere in surrounding counties in California, be sure to call (888) 866-8376.
 We’re available any time of day and any time of year.

 Making bail can be an expensive proposition.
 This is why many people who have been arrested need the assistance of a licensed bail bondsman.
 Bail is set by the courts as an incentive for a defendant to return to stand trial.
 Often, a defendant’s bail amount is set higher than what many people can readily afford.
 However, a bail bond allows the defendant to pay a small percentage of the total bail amount plus fees while your bail bondsman covers the total amount of the bail.